Bavaria Party

 The Bavaria Party (Bayernpartei, BP) is an autonomist, regionalist and conservative political party in the state of Bavaria, Germany.
-The party was founded in 1946, describes itself as patriotic Bavarian and advocates Bavarian independence within the European Union.
+The party was founded in 1946, describes itself as patriotic Bavarian and advocates for greater Bavarian autonomy or independence from Germany, while potentially remaining within the European Union.
 Together with the Christian Social Union (CSU), it can be seen as an heir to the Bavarian People's Party (BVP) which existed prior to the Nazi takeover.
 The party is a member of the European Free Alliance.

 History

 The party had some successes at the polls in the late 1940s and 1950s: 20.9% of the votes in Bavaria in 1949 and 17 seats in the German Bundestag and, in 1950, 17.9% and 39 seats in the Bavarian state parliament where in 1954 it formed a coalition with the Bavarian branches of the Social Democratic Party of Germany (SPD) and the Free Democratic Party (FDP).
 This forced the Christian Social Union (CSU) out of power for three years.

 Later, mainly caused by the casino affair, which was influenced by the CSU and its general secretary Friedrich Zimmermann, the Bavaria Party rapidly lost voters.
 It still exists but was last elected to the Bavarian state parliament in 1962.

-In the 2008 local elections however, the party won 50 seats (compared to 32 in 2002), mostly in Upper Bavaria, including one of the 80 seats in the City Council of Munich, the capital of Bavaria, after 42 years of absence there.
+In the 2008 local elections, however, the party won 50 seats (compared to 32 in 2002), mostly in Upper Bavaria, including one of the 80 seats in the City Council of Munich, the capital of Bavaria, after 42 years of absence there.
 The Bavaria Party won one seat in the District Parliament of Upper Bavaria.